Ngathaingchaung Subtownship: Geography

 Ngathaingchaung subtownship borders Gwa Township in Rakhine State to its west and contains the primary road into southern Rakhine.
 To its east, it borders the rest of Yekyi Township, with the boundary mostly following the Ngawun River.
 About 71,000 acres of land in the subtownship is dedicated forest preserve managed by the government.
 In 2024, rising water levels from heavy rain lead to two out of every three farm properties in the subtownship being flooded, with many villages submerged by high waters.

 Demographics

 The subtownship is relatively rural with only 21.1% of the population living in the town of Ngathaingchaung itself.
 In 2014, the mean household size in the subtownship was 3.8 persons.
 The largest village outside of the town is Thaung Gyi with 5,613 people in 2014.
 Burmese folk religion is common in rural Ngathaingchaung subtownship, with U Shin Gyi being a venerated nat.

+Notable people

+Historian Than Tun is a native of Ngathaingchaung Subtownship's Daunggyi village.